 With 17 internships under her belt, ranging from theatre to newspapers, news channels, digital media and creative writing, Ayesha holds 3 degrees from the UK that she completed with honors and distinctions.
 Her undergraduate degree was a Double Major in English Literature and Philosophy followed by a Masters in Arts in International Journalism (Broadcast) and finally, a Diploma in Humanistic Psychotherapy and Counselling.
-She is a licensed psychotherapist with the BACP (British Association of Counsellors and Psychotherapists).

-She founded ACF when she was 25 years old after returning from the UK where she worked as a Journalist and Producer for documentaries based in the UK and on her return, for films locally and internationally as well.
+She founded ACF when she was 24 years old after returning from the UK where she worked as a Journalist and Producer for documentaries based in the UK and on her return, for films locally and internationally as well.
 All films centered on humanitarian issues from childhood sexual abuse, drug addiction in children to women’s’ jails and so on.

 As a former therapist, Ayesha has worked pro bono with acid burn survivors, children/people with special needs, children in drug rehabilitation facilities, and orphans and their carers.

 ACF was founded on the ideology that human and non-human animals share the world.
 Animals feel pain and suffering, happiness and enjoyment the way humans do.
 Unless we do not respect and recognise the sanctity of animal life, we will never be a compassionate, civilised society.
 True empathy stems from doing for those who cannot do for you and that is what we try to teach children and society via the medium of animals.